davo/awesome-react-framer-x/readme.md

 If you want to get started with React:

 -   [React Docs](https://reactjs.org/docs/getting-started.html) - Make sure to check out the new React Docs.
 It's an overview of the most useful resources, including the [Intro to React](https://reactjs.org/tutorial/tutorial.html) tutorial.
--   [ES6 / React Cheatsheet](https://paper.dropbox.com/doc/ES6-React-Cheatsheet--Aa2OCPSNOAnhyUDegf4TpoAXAg-Th7joG9fFSSiyZgOFYqj6) – Koen Bok, found of Framer, made a super useful intro to ES6 & React for designers, covering all the essential parts [variables, functions, components, CSS, JSX and more].
+-   [ES6 / React Cheatsheet](https://paper.dropbox.com/doc/ES6-React-Cheatsheet--Aa2OCPSNOAnhyUDegf4TpoAXAg-Th7joG9fFSSiyZgOFYqj6) – [Koen Bok](https://twitter.com/koenbok/), founder of Framer, made a super useful intro to ES6 & React for designers, covering all the essential parts [variables, functions, components, CSS, JSX and more].
--   [React for Designers](http://reactfordesigners.com/), made by [@zach\_\_johnston](https://twitter.com/zach__johnston), a quick guide to help you avoid the option paralysis.
+-   [React for Designers](https://designcode.io/react-for-designers), made by [@meng_to](https://twitter.com/MengTo), a comprehensive guide intended for designers, covering everything from CSS styling to deploying your first React application.

 ## Table of Contents